Find out how to help your students get into medical school.

 Work experience may be paid, voluntary, or involve observation.
 Students can find work experience in:

 Students often struggle with where to find work experience.
-You can refer your students to Medify’s free Work Experience App, which shows work experience placements from around the UK.
+You can refer your students to Medify’s free work experience tool, which shows work experience placements throughout the UK.

 COVID-19 has made it harder for students to obtain their usual work experience.
 Here are extra tips to help your students:

-For GCSE, medical schools typically require English, maths and sciences with a grade of 6 or higher.
-However, the exact GCSE varies significantly between the medical schools so it is advisable to refer to the full entry requirements.
+For GCSE, medical schools typically require English, Maths and Sciences with a grade of 6 or higher.
+However, the exact GCSEs varies significantly between the medical schools, so it is advisable to refer to the full entry requirements.